matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 want to be seen by the public to be member of the group are added to the subgroup.

-XXX: is there a use case today for having a group where users are unaware of the other users' membership?  e.g. if I am a member of `+scandalous:matrix.org` should i have a way to stop other members knowing that I am?
-One solution here could be "auditorium mode", where users cannot see other users' identities (unless they speak).
-This could be added later, however, and would also be useful for normal rooms.
+In future, there may be a usecase for groups where members are unaware of the other users' membership.
+This would also be useful for other rooms, and is left for a future proposal.

 ## Flair